dictybase-playground/dev-notes/README.md

 * [Deployment guide](https://github.com/dictyBase/Migration/blob/master/deploy.md)
 * [gdrive-image-uploadr](https://github.com/dictybase-playground/gdrive-image-uploadr/tree/develop) - has all of the standards to be used in React applications

+### Creating new releases

+1. Make sure all tests are passing and write documentation as necessary
+2. Run `npm run build` to generate the library
+3. Merge changes into develop, then master
+4. Tag this release:

+* Run `git tag -a v1.0.0 -m "version 1.0.0"` where the version number is the one that needs to be updated
+* Push tag to branch, i.e. `git push origin v1.0.0`

 ### Golang

 * Run GO applications from the command line by using `/` before the name of the binary.